solerj/datascientist/Data Science Career Path.md

 ## Levels of Mastery

 Technical capabilities have varying levels of mastery within each role level.
-The 4 levels of mastery commonly used across the Civil Service were applied and are defined below (in descending order):
+The 4 levels of mastery commonly used across the data science community were applied and are defined below (in descending order):

 <table align='left' style='width: 95%;'>
 	<tbody valign="top">